|

 Whenever I craved Chinese takeout during my many years in New York, I frequently ordered Chinese eggplant in garlic sauce.
 Every restaurant carried it on its menu, but it’s much harder to find this delectably tender dish down south, where I now live.

 My solution?
-I make it myself, and I save on delivery fees in the process.
+I make it myself, which saves me on delivery fees.

 This Chinese eggplant with garlic sauce recipe is one way to do it.
-I look at an eggplant’s spongy texture more as a pro than a con because it absorbs whatever you add to it—and the more you add, the more flavorful it will be.
+I view an eggplant’s spongy texture more as a pro than a con because it absorbs whatever you add to it—and the more you add, the more flavorful it becomes.

 This eggplant happily drinks up soy sauce, rice vinegar, vegetable broth, ginger, and lots of garlic.
 And this recipe calls for Chinese eggplant, which is tender and sweeter than the standard American variety.

-If you can’t find Chinese eggplant, Japanese or graffiti eggplant works well, too.
+If you can’t find Chinese eggplant, Japanese or graffiti eggplant also works well.
 Note: I used graffiti eggplant for the photo above, because that’s all that was available at the market that day!

 Why You’ll Love This Chinese Eggplant in Garlic Sauce

-- It’s takeout made at home: If you find it satisfying like I do to recreate takeout recipes at home, you’ll love this Chinese eggplant.
+Takeout made at home: If you find it satisfying, like I do, to recreate takeout recipes at home, you’ll love this Chinese eggplant.

 Key Ingredients